vindruid/flask_leaderboard/README.md

 metric = mean_squared_error
 ```
-Ensure the metric you choose align with the `score_min` parameter
+Ensure the metric you choose align with the `greater_better` parameter

 ### Run Flask App
 in your terminal, run `python app.py` <br>